albabjorkman/GIT-project/README.md

 ## Exemples in QGIS
-Below some examples will be shown how the points get presented in QGIS <br>
+Below some examples will be shown how the points get presented in QGIS.
+For species observation by polygon, the polygon below is as a filter.
+For the two requests other no filter is used. <br>
 <img src="Git_pictures/Exemple image.png" alt="Exemple Image" width="600"/> <br>
 Attributes for area request <br>
 <img src="Git_pictures/Area_attribute_table.png" alt="Area table" width="400"/> <br>